 We enact preventative programs on topics such as cybersafety, dealing with conflict, and health and wellbeing.
 Such issues are not dealt with just as a ‘one-off’, but are embedded into the curriculum.
 Some of the focuses at Year 7 are around online safety, changing relationships and adolescence.

 Our Wellbeing officers and local and regional support staff work with individual students to address particular needs.

 Year 7s have a timetabled Pastoral Care session to assist them with settling in to secondary school life.
 Working with the Year 7 teacher team and with older students, this is a time for the Year 7s to develop their organisational skills, study habits, self-confidence and social bonds.

-The Form Teacher is the Year 7 student’s first point of contact.
-Our Year 7 Form Teachers are specially selected for their ability to combine warmth and support with a structured approach.
-They maintain direct contact with parents to monitor their students’ academic, social and emotional progress throughout the year.
-Year 7s meet with their Form Teacher each morning.
-Where possible, Year 7 Form Teachers also teach their form group for at least one subject.
+The Pastoral Care Teacher is the Year 7 student’s first point of contact.
+Our Year 7 Pastoral Care Teachers are specially selected for their ability to combine warmth and support with a structured approach.

 Year 7s work in their form groups for core subjects, but in mixed groups for Arts/Technology subjects.
 This means that they have the stability and familiarity of a core group, but have plenty of opportunities to broaden their social bonds across the year level.